excalith/excalith-start-page/README.md

 ## Customization

+There are multiple ways of customizing the start page to making it yours!

+- You can use the deployed web app and import your own configuration from a URL
+- You can clone this repo and modify the configuration file as you will
+- You can use the Docker image and import your own configuration file to the container

-You can fork the repository and configure everything as you wish.
-Please refer to [wiki](https://github.com/excalith/excalith-start-page/wiki) page for more information.
+Please refer to [wiki page](https://github.com/excalith/excalith-start-page/wiki) for more information.

 ## How To Contribute

 Please feel free to contribute any way you can.
-Just keep in mind that you should pay attention to [CONTRIBUTE.md](.github/CONTRIBUTING.md) before contributing.
+Just keep in mind that you should pay attention to [contributing guideline](.github/CONTRIBUTING.md) before contributing.

 ## License